Konaki-jiji: Description

 The Konaki-jiji is said to be able to take the appearance of an old man or a baby.
 In either case, the spirit lures an unwary passerby towards it and allows him or her to pick it up.
 After the spirit is picked up, it suddenly becomes a heavy stone that crushes the victim to death.
 In some versions of Konaki-jiji stories, the spirit is that of a baby left to die in the wilderness.

 The Konaki-jiji can be traced back to family records in Shikoku where the term was used to describe an old man who sounded like a child when he cried.
 The term was eventually used in a national encyclopedia of yōkai and became a nationally known phenomenon.

+In popular culture

+In the manga series Dandadan, the spirit known as onbusuman is based on the Konaki-jiji.
+In the manga it appears as a creature with the large head of an old man, the shell of a turtle, the arms and legs of an infant and a long hairy tail.